We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 If that was not confusing enough, there is another alternate form of that second character.
 See right.

-An Asian calligrapher of any nationality may use any of these forms at their discretion.
+An Asian calligrapher of any nationality may use these forms at their discretion.
 However, They would tend to stick to the most common form used in their respective languages.

 If you have any preference on any of these issues, please give us a special note with your order, and we'll make sure it's done the way you want.